 This award is presented in recognition of a body of creative accomplishment, rather than for specific works or achievements.
 In addition to specific requirements for each award, deliberations will be guided by the following assessment criteria: artistic strength and achievement; strength of the candidate’s artistic goals and objectives; contribution to the development of arts and culture in Toronto; and the candidate’s overall public impact including public engagement and animation.

-Contact Info: For questions, please contact Ines Aguileta, Neighbourhood Arts Network Manager, by email at ines[at]torontoarts[dot]org or by phone at 416-392-6802 X 212.
+Contact Info: For questions, please contact Angie Aranda, Neighbourhood Arts Network Manager, by email at Angie[at]torontoarts[dot]org.

 Go to Past Recipients to view bios of past Community Arts Award recipients, dating back to 2013.